-An account manager is a people-person, and is a liaison between a company and its customers.
-He or she is the face of the company whose primary job is to acquire new business and to maintain old business.
-Account managers also handle external leads and assist current clients in order to give them the value they need.
+An account manager first and foremost is a great communicator and a people-person.
+The job entails being a liaison between a company and its customers.
+Account managers are the face of the company whose primary job is to acquire new business and to maintain old business.
+They also handle external leads and assist current clients in order to give them the value they need.

 What does an Account Manager do?

 Account managers have one foot in sales, and one foot in customer service.
 They work closely with clients to determine their clients' needs, and then develop products or services to meet those needs.
 Their most fundamental job is to communicate - their business is customer relationship management.

 An account manager’s success depends on how good they are at networking, and building and sustaining relationships.
 Whether working with outbound leads or existing customers, account managers are constantly building relationships, providing value, and above all, listening.
 The ability to listen – to figure out what a client needs, and then fulfill that need – is a highly sought-after trait.